WHAT IS NET ZERO FOOD?

 The food you are eating right now has been gone through a long process until reaching your plate.
 From the crop, the farm or even the sea all ingredients have been transported to the food manufacturing site, where they have been processed to become the final product suitable for eating.
 Once packed, they have been delivered to the store for customers like you to buy them.

-This process comprises many different activities like harvesting, breeding, transporting and producing that have a negative impact on the environment.
-For example, road transport release carbon (CO2e) to the atmosphere and manufacturing plants require energy that may come from non-renewable sources.
-These also emit CO2e and cause air pollution.
+This process comprises many different activities like growing, harvesting, cleaning, transporting and producing that have a negative impact on the environment.
+For example, the use of fertilizer releases nitrous oaide ( a very powerful climate change gas ) to the atmosphere and manufacturing factories require energy that may come from non-renewable sources which emit CO2e and cause air pollution.

 However not all emissions are the same.
 They are categorized into three groups named “scopes” depending on the origin and control companies have over them: